gallandarakhneorg/autolatex/README.txt

         DEPRECATED.

     --pdf
         Do the compilation to produce a PDF document.

-The compilation is based on pdflatex instead of using the old compilation process: latex, dvips, ps2pdf.
+    --pdflatex
+        Use the LaTeX command: "pdflatex".

     --ps
-        Do the compilation to produce a Postscript document.
-The compilation is based on the old compilation process: latex, dvips.
+        Do the compilation to produce a Postscript document, when possible.

-    --pspdf
-        Do the compilation to produce a PDF document.
-The compilation is based on old compilation process: latex, dvips, ps2pdf; instead of using pdflatex.

     --set [translator.]name=value
         Set the internal value of AutoLaTeX named name with the specified